Which international stock markets can I trade on?

 What is Withholding Tax?

-Withholding Tax is generally deducted from dividends, interest payments and possibly other types of corporate action distributions paid by foreign corporations or governments.
-Withholding Tax is deducted at the point of payment and paid to the government of the country from which the payment originates (i.e. the source of the income).
-The amount of Withholding Tax that is deducted may differ from country to country and is likely to affect the value of the returns you may expect from foreign investments.
-For example, a 30% withholding tax rate is applicable to U.S. dividends.
+When dividends, interest payments or some other types of corporate settlement are made by foreign corporations or governments, Withholding Tax will usually be deducted at the point of payment and paid to the government of the country initiating that payment.
+The amount of Withholding Tax deducted can differ from country to country and will affect the value of the returns expected from a foreign investment.
+For example a 30% Withholding Tax applies to US dividends.

-If you have received foreign payments as a result of trading international securities through us, you can view how much Withholding Tax you have paid on your Consolidated Tax Certificate.
-This is available to view online.
-If you are not registered online then we can send you a Consolidated Tax Certificate by post following the end of the tax year.
+If you receive foreign payments from trading international securities through us, the amount of Withholding Tax you have paid will appear on your consolidated tax certificate, which can be viewed online.
+If you are not registered online we post this certificate to you at the end of the tax year.

 Trading U.S securities

-Halifax Share Dealing Limited has a Withholding Tax obligation to the Internal Revenue Service (IRS) with respect to customers that hold U.S. securities and receive U.S. source income.
-We are required to obtain documentation from these customers that allow us to comply with these obligations and, where the customer is eligible, we can provide a reduced rate of withholding tax to their U.S. income.
-In order to do this, customers who intend to trade in U.S. securities or who are currently holding U.S. securities must provide a valid Form W-8 or Form W-9.
+Halifax Share Dealing Limited has a Withholding Tax obligation to the Internal Revenue Service (IRS) concerning customers holding US securities or receiving income from the US.
+We must request and receive documentation from these customers to comply with our obligation.
+If a customer is eligible, we can apply a reduced rate of Withholding Tax to their US income but for this to happen, customers intending to trade in or already holding US securities must provide a valid Form W-8 or W-9.

-Please note that we do not provide tax advice and if you have any questions you should consult a professional tax advisor.
+Please note that we do not provide tax advice.
+If you have any questions you should consult a professional tax advisor.

 What charges do I pay?